 Crossrail Place Roof Garden has beauty and deliciousness in equal measure.

 Peace and quiet in the heart of London’s financial hub?
 It’s not impossible, particularly if you make a beeline for Crossrail Place.
-There, away from the hordes of stressed-out workers, you find the verdant oasis of calm known as Crossrail Place Roof Garden.
+There, away from the hordes of stressed-out workers, you find the oasis of calm known as Crossrail Place Roof Garden – a rooftop garden with its own street food market.
 (See our full list of free things to do in London.)

 It’s a beautiful little spot, where funky geometric windows offer great views back over Canary Wharf.
 To be honest, it was expected given that the architects responsible also count the Gherkin, City Hall, and the British Museum‘s swanky roof amongst their creations.
 The plants are just as pretty, too, encompassing trees, shrubs, and flowers from all over the world.